gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 ### Step 5: Display the Azure Sphere device telemetry

 1. Click **Devices** on the sidebar.
-2. Select the **Azure Sphere** template
+2. Select the **Azure Sphere** template.
-3. Click on the migrated device
+3. Click on the migrated device.
 4. Select the **Overview** tab to view the device telemetry.
 5. Optionally, you can rename your device.
 Click the **Rename** button and give your device a friendly name.